mingrisch/compartmentmodels/README.rst

 Features
 --------
-At the time being, this package provides a simple implementation of a one-compartment model.
+At the time being, this package provides  implementations of several tracer-kinetic models.
 Currently, this module is under heavy development which follows, at least in parts, a test-driven approach.

 Next milestone
 ---------